webarch-coop/ansible-role-quota/README.md

 You can set users quotas by using the [users role](https://git.coop/webarch/users), the tasks for this in that role should be rewritten and moved to this role in the future.

+Note that due to some [issues with the quotaon systemd service](https://git.coop/webarch/quota/-/issues/6) this role disables it.

 ## Variables

 See the [defaults/main.yml](defaults/main.yml) file for the default settings.